CloudLabsAI-Azure/OpenHack/Scenario/Hackathon/getting-started.md

 1. If you see the pop-up **Stay Signed in?**, select **No**.

-1. If you see the pop-up **You have free Azure Advisor recommendations!**, close the window to continue the lab.
+1. If you see the pop-up **You have free Azure Advisor recommendations!**, close the window to continue the hackathon.

 1. If a **Welcome to Microsoft Azure** popup window appears, select **Maybe Later** to skip the tour.